 I am a big fan of the natural look.
 Trimmers are great for overall uniformity of your beard or mustache lip line, that is just not the style I am after.
 So if you are planning on growing a beard longer than a month or so, investing (yes, investing) in a pair of quality scissors is a must.

-I wouldn’t be writing this if the moral ended up being, “go to your junk draw and get your every day utility scissors.”
+I wouldn’t be writing this if the moral ended up being, “go to your junk drawer and get your everyday utility scissors.”
 We need to be more specific than that.
-What we are after are micro serrated scissors.
-The length is up to personal preference and I like them sort for accuracy.
+What we are after are micro-serrated scissors.
+The length is up to personal preference and I like them short for accuracy.
 Accuracy is exactly what we are after when we put blades near our faces.